Gunman kills 3, then himself at Michigan State University

 “We have no idea why he came to campus to do this tonight.
 That is part of our ongoing investigation,” the deputy chief said.

-Ted Zimbo said he was walking to his residence hall when he encountered a woman with a “ton of blood on her.”
+Ted Zimbo said he was walking to his dorm when he encountered a woman with a “ton of blood on her.”

 “She told me, ‘Someone came in our classroom and started shooting,’” Zimbo told The Associated Press.
 “Her hands were completely covered in blood.
 It was on her pants and her shoes.
 She said, ‘It’s my friend’s blood.’”